PabRod/analytics/index.md

 ---
-title: Analytics SIG billboard
+title: Analytics SIG announcement board
 ---

 ## What is this?

-This is the Analytics' SIG billboard.
+This is the Analytics' SIG announcement board.
 We'll publish here our upcoming events.

 ## Want to keep updated?